solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 Every time collector is running, all 6 metrics are being gathered.
 That might not always be the case.
-We might want to request only collecting subsets of all possible measurements.
+We might want to collect only subsets of all possible measurements.
 Good news - all filtering is done internally by plugin so there is no need to change any line of code.

+> In production environment requesting all metrics may cause huge impact on system if plugin requires advanced processing.
+> You should always benchmark you plugin in different situations.

-To filter metrics we provide additional parameter during execution (in production it would be entries in task file **TODO**link):
+To filter metrics we provide additional parameter during execution (in production it would be entries in task file **TODO**link**):
 ```bash
 ./04-metrics -debug-mode=1 -debug-collect-counts=3 -debug-collect-interval=5s -plugin-filter="/example/date/*"
 ```